 You will be taught through a combination of lectures, lab practical classes, workshops and small-group tutorials.
 If you would like to spend a year gaining work experience, our Year in Industry courses are the perfect solution and give you the opportunity to spend 12 months working in the chemical or pharmaceutical industry, in the UK or abroad.

 We have excellent relationships with companies such as AstraZeneca, BP, Cytec, DuPont, GSK, Henkel, Johnson Matthey, Pfizer, Procter & Gamble, Syngenta and Unilever.
-88% of leavers were in work and/or study 15 months after the end of their course , and we are ranked 4th in England for graduate earning power in the Physical, Material and Forensic Sciences subject area.*
+Overall, 89% of graduates from Chemistry are in work or further study within 15 months of graduation; of those in full-time employment, 93% are in graduate-level roles.

 Our chemistry degrees are accredited by the Royal Society of Chemistry (RSC) and you will receive free RSC membership in your first year.